top of page

 Student/Completed Project Registration

-Registration for Completed Projects is Due on December 2nd, 2024.
-This year we are asking for teacher/advisor confirmation of registrations and SRC paperwork by December 7th, 2024.
+Registration for Completed Projects will open in December 2025.
+This year we are again asking for teacher/advisor confirmation of registrations and SRC paperwork.
 Further information on how to verify student submission in STEMWizard to follow.

-Completed Project Posters and Abstracts are due on January 17th, 2025.
+Completed Project Posters and Abstracts will be due in January 2026.

-Cutoff date to switch from Completed project to Research Proposal is January 17th, 2025.
+Cutoff date to switch from Completed project to Research Proposal will be announced in Jan 2026.

 Student/Research Proposal Registration

-Research Proposal Registration is due by December 20th, 2024.
+Research Proposal Registration will be due in December 2025.

-Research Proposal Posters and Abstracts are due on January 17th, 2025
+Research Proposal Posters and Abstracts will be due in January 2026

 Clicking Teacher or Student Registration will take you to STEM Wizard, a site we use to manage the fair.